r-lib/vctrs/tests/testthat/_snaps/error-call.md

       <error/vctrs_error_subscript_type>
       Error in `vec_slice()`:
       !
 Can't subset elements with `i`.
+      Caused by error:
-      x `i` must be logical, numeric, or character, not an environment.
+      ! `i` must be logical, numeric, or character, not an environment.

 # list_sizes() reports error context